vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

 ### A MVU Game Class

 Now that all the components are created, I need to modify the game update loop.
 Copying Svetol's implementation, I create a new class derived from the base Stride Game class inside the `Program.fs` file.
-This class have two new members, Messages and State.
-Because State and Messages are class members, I can't pass in a Scene to grab the actual value until the BeginRun function is executed.

 ```fsharp
 //Program.cs